awslabs/graphstorm/docs/source/tutorials/own-data.rst

 The ACM graph data example
 `````````````````````````````
-For the ACM data, the following command can create a DGL graph as the input for GraphStorm’s partition tools.
+For the ACM data, the following command can create a DGL graph as the input for GraphStorm's partition tools.

 .. code-block:: bash